-- CO1 Demonstrate knowledge of science behind common impurities in water and methods to treat them. - CO2 Knowledge of methods to determine the calorific value of fuels, perform flue gas analysis and combustion analysis. - CO3 Apply the science for understanding corrosion and its prevention. - CO4 Demonstrate a knowledge of superconducting and organic electronic materials. - CO5 Knowledge of Kinetics of Reactions.
+- CO1: Demonstrate knowledge of science behind common impurities in water and methods to treat them. - CO2: Describe the purpose and operational steps of key water treatment processes used to improve water quality including: Coagulation, Sedimentation, Filtration, Disinfection, Corrosion Control, Taste and Odour Control. - CO3: Know the methods to determine the calorific value of fuels, perform flue gas analysis and combustion analysis. - CO4: Apply the science for understanding corrosion and its prevention. - CO5: Apply the knowledge of Kinetics of Reactions.